byu-oit/UAPI-Specification/UAPI and Domain Services.md

 ![Figure 2](./images/UAPI-access.jpeg "Figure 2")

-Now consider how the relationships change if some or all domains conform to the UAPI specification for cross-domain APIs.
+Now consider how the relationships change if some or all domains conform to the UAPI specification for cross-domain APIs and provide or consume APIs via the BYUAPI where possible.

 The BYUAPI is an implementation of the Open Host/Published Language model.
 At a technical level the UAPI specification provides a single technical specification that all compliant APIS.
 The BYUAPI specifies the model for any provided resources provided by those APIs.

 Domain A has chosen to provide its resources to the BYUAPI via a UAPI compliant implementation.
 This simplifies the ACL the BYUAPI must implement to include only a translation between the domain model and the BYUAPI model.
 Domain D has chosen to conform to the UAPI specification for the technical aspects of the APIs, providing an Open Host and Published Language.
 This means that in order to consume the resources provided by domain D, domain A's ACL simply needs to handle translation between models.
 A reusable piece of code could be used for all UAPI compliant interactions.
 Domain E has chosen not to be compliant to the UAPI specification.
 This requires domain A to implement a unique ACL for domain E that includes both technical and model translations.